You might be using a video chat app like Facebook Messenger, WhatsApp, or Snapchat to communicate with your friends or families on a day-to-day basis.

 On top of being one of the oldest video conferencing tools out there, GoToMeeting for Mac is also a pretty simple platform to use.
 It has a basic, intuitive user interface that doesn’t confuse you with lots of unnecessary controls.

 GoToMeeting automatically adjusts the bandwidth processing for you based on your network speed, which means all meeting participants can enjoy a seamless video experience without the risk of audiovisual breakdown.

 GoToMeeting also offers a softphone feature, which is similar to RingCentral’s VoIP (voice-over internet protocol) function.
 You can use the softphone to make audio-only phone calls over the internet:

-GoToMeeting has plugins with Microsoft Outlook, MS Office 365, Google Calendar, and the Chrome browser.
+GoToMeeting has plugins with Microsoft Outlook, MS Microsoft 365, Google Calendar, and the Chrome browser.
 This allows you to host or join a video call in one click through these third-party platforms.

 Other add-on features include live chat, remote access to users, and meeting rooms for smaller groups to join recurring meetings.

 Best for: Businesses of all shapes and sizes that are interested in little extra perks like live chat, remote screen access, or a softphone capability.